lsug/lsug-website/.github/ISSUE_TEMPLATE/speaker-details.md

  - You must fill in your name and bio.
 The `pronoun`, `photo`, `twitter`, `github` and `blog` fields are optional.
     Let me know if you'd like any other fields - we can add them in the long term.
  - Photos will make your profile all the more friendly.
 If you'd like one, store it in [the assets directory](https://github.com/lsug/lsug-website/tree/master/web/assets).
- - The list of supported gender pronouns is hard-coded, but that doesn't mean it’s set in stone.
+ - The list of supported gender pronouns is hard-coded, but that doesn’t mean it’s set in stone.
 Add your gender pronoun to the `recognizedPronouns` list in [the decoder](https://github.com/lsug/lsug-website/blob/master/server/src/main/scala/lsug/markup/Decoders.scala) if you can’t find it.

 # Your event